aimclub/Fedot.Industrial/docs/dev_guide/kernel_learning_benchmark_runbook.md

 This runbook covers the MVP kernel-learning benchmark flow for supervised UCR time-series classification and the two-stage warm-start experiment.

+For the general benchmark development contract, typed config rules, result storage layout, and showcase-table policy, see `docs/dev_guide/benchmark_infrastructure.md`.
+This runbook only documents the Kernel Learning-specific execution flow.

 The public estimator API remains:

 ```python